fluffyponyy/mass-anna-dl/README.md

-# anna-to-kindle-dl
+# Mass Anna's Archive downloader
-Personal tool for turning a list of book titles into Kindle downloads.
+Python tool for turning a list of book titles into downloads.
+Base Selenium code from https://github.com/Nquxii/anna-dl

+## Features
+- Automatically downloads titles in a
+- Configurations in `config.json`:
+- Continues

+## Format for `booklist.txt`